John Abbott (Newfoundland politician)

-John Abbott (1874 – 1947) was a fisherman and political figure in Newfoundland.
+John Abbott (August 28, 1874 – October 15, 1947) was a Newfoundland fisherman and politician.
 He represented Bonavista Bay in the Newfoundland House of Assembly from 1913 to 1923.

+Early life

-He was born in Bonavista and educated at the Methodist School there.
+Abbott was born in Bonavista and educated at the Methodist School there.
 After completing his education, Abbott became a fisherman like his father.
 In 1909, he joined the Fishermen's Protective Union.
 In 1913, he became manager of the Union Trading Company store in Bonavista.

+Politics and legacy

-Abbott retired from politics in 1923 and was named a customs collector.
+Abbott was elected to the district of Bonavista Bay as a member of the FPU alongside party leader and president William Coaker in 1913.
+He retired from politics in 1923 and was named a customs collector.
 In 1930, he became a justice of the peace.
 He was widowed after his first marriage, and later remarried.
 He had children with both wives.
 Abbott died of stomach cancer in 1947, and left behind a large family.
 Descendants of Abbott still live in Newfoundland, and his daughter Mona Abbott Kesting has chronicled much of his work.